tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 # Why we need Jekyll?

-Many of you should have known or have used some popular blogging platform like Wordpress or Blogspot.
-They are all great platforms that have been developed for such a long time and have a big community.
+Many of you should have known or have used some popular blogging platforms like Wordpress or Blogspot.
+They are all great platforms that have been developed for a long time and have a big community.
 However, they also have some disadvantages.

 * Have you ever found that Wordpress or Blogspot too complex and too difficult to